sponsian/mosaic-dev/README.md

 The stablecoin tokens are economically geared towards maintaining value of 1 MoUSD = \$1 USD, due to the following properties:

-1. The system is designed to always be over-collateralized - the dollar value of the locked Ether exceeds the dollar value of the issued stablecoins
+1. The system is designed to always be over-collateralized - the dollar value of the locked Reef exceeds the dollar value of the issued stablecoins

 2. The stablecoins are fully redeemable - users can always swap $x worth of MoUSD for $x worth of REEF (minus fees), directly with the system.

 3. The system algorithmically controls the generation of MoUSD through a variable issuance fee.

-After opening a Trove with some Ether, users may issue ("borrow") tokens such that the collateralization ratio of their Trove remains above 110%.
+After opening a Trove with some Reef, users may issue ("borrow") tokens such that the collateralization ratio of their Trove remains above 110%.
 A user with $1000 worth of REEF in a Trove can issue up to 909.09 MoUSD.

 The tokens are freely exchangeable - anyone with an Ethereum address can send or receive MoUSD tokens, whether they have an open Trove or not.
 The tokens are burned upon repayment of a Trove's debt.